 What is the current rate of Corporation Tax?

-For profits of £300,000 or less, the rate of Corporation Tax from 1st April 2017 is 19%.
-Not all business expenses can calculate this profit – for example, entertaining expenditure and depreciation.
+For profits of £300,000 or less, the rate of Corporation Tax from 1st April 2019 is 19%.
+Not all business expenses can be included in calculating this profit – for example, entertaining expenditure and depreciation.
 Tax is calculated therefore on adjusted profit, not necessarily accounting profit.

 What is Capital Gains Tax?